-Angel investors are wealthy individuals who invest personal money into startups.
+Angel investors are wealthy individuals who invest in startups.
 Sometimes they are also referred to as business angels or informal investors, but the function is the same.
-They provide funding, mentoring, and introductions to startups for equity or convertible debt.
+Startups can raise money from angel investors for equity or convertible debt.

 Although some angel investors are former founders, they also come from professional backgrounds such as banking, law, and accounting.
 They typically specialize in an industry or type of business and make investments based on that criteria.
 Some angel investors also organize into groups, called angel groups or networks, to pool resources and reduce their overall risk.
 The funding process of angel investors resembles venture capital, but the two are different.